Damelin: History

 By 1991, Damelin had started offering contact instruction to University of South Africa students, which had been established for middle-class African students who were unable to gain entry into universities of higher prestige with higher level education.
 All these programs were coordinated at the same Johannesburg site for many years until 1993, when the Braamfontein Campus was founded.
 In 1998, the University of Pretoria approached the Damelin Computer School to facilitate the computer training of residential students of the University of Pretoria on their main campus because their IT faculty was better suited to training undergraduates than the University of Pretoria's.

 By 2005, Damelin was the only institution in Southern Africa whose Bachelor of Commerce degrees were recognized by the Oxford Brookes University, a university established in 1992.
 In 2007, Damelin aligned their programs with the National Qualifications Framework (NQF) and by 2008, Damelin was offering more than 200 NQF programs.
 In 2008, Educor was purchased by National Pride Trading 452 as a going concern and started integrating the Damelin School of Banking and Insurance's academic operations as part of their offerings.

+By November 2012, over one million students had graduated from Damelin.

 In 2013, Pacofs signed a three-year contract with Damelin for the training of audio engineers.

 In October 2013, the Damelin Gaborone campus cut its ties with Damelin South Africa and renamed itself.

-From November 2013 as part of an initiative in the South African education sector called Project Athena, the South African telecommunication company Telkom has pledged to give over 40 000 SIM cards to Damelin students over the course of three months.
-In the next phase of this project, free Wi-Fi access is to be implemented across selected Damelin campuses for students to use.
+From November 2013, as part of an initiative in the South African education sector called Project Athena, South African telecommunication company Telkom pledged to give over 40,000 SIM cards to Damelin students over the course of three months.
+In the next phase of the project, free Wi-Fi access was set to be implemented across select Damelin campuses for students to use.

-Accreditation and registration

-In South Africa, institutes providing education are required to obtain accreditation with one of the 33 Education & Training Quality Assurance bodies (ETQAs) which are in turn accredited by the South African Qualifications Authority (SAQA).

-Damelin, and its various campuses held provisional accreditation with Umalusi.
-In 2024 however it was deregistered and ordered to cease operating.
-This followed the loss of accreditation of some programmes and years of complaints from students who failed to receive requested "study materials, online access, assignment and exam results, certificates and refunds owed to them".
-But the department did an about face and re-registered Damelin later the same year.

-Mode of delivery

-While other institutions under Educor offer other modes of delivery, (e.g. correspondence), Damelin focuses on the following face-to-face modes: